 4. Know Your Limitations

 Finally, it’s important to know your limitations when shopping in a rural area.
-If there’s an item that’s just too difficult or expensive to find locally, don’t be afraid to drive into town or even order it online.
+If there’s an item that’s just too difficult or expensive to find locally, don’t be afraid to drive into town or order it online.

 By being realistic about what’s available in your area, you can avoid frustration and disappointment when shopping for groceries or other necessities.
-I call first before going out on a long ride to be sure the store will be open that day.
+I call before going out on a long ride to be sure the store will be open that day.

-Sometimes, if they have no help they may shut down for a day or two.
+Sometimes, if they have no help, they may shut down for a day or two.

 5. Stock Up For Rural Shopping